 Accounts Receivable represents amounts due to the House from Federal entities, Members, employees, and/or vendors for money, goods, and services less an Allowance for Doubtful Accounts.
 Accounts Receivable primarily arises from provision of goods and services, commissions, and overpayments.
 Allowance for Doubtful Accounts is based on an analysis of outstanding accounts, aging methodologies, and historical collection experience.
 Intragovernmental accounts receivable are generally considered to be fully collectible.
-(See Note 3)
+The note was expanded to disclose entity and non-entity amounts.
+(See Note 4)